Last updated on September 22nd, 2023.

-To understand Meditation it’s important to understand its purpose.
+To understand meditation, it’s essential to understand its purpose.
 So, why meditate?
 Meditation can be used for many things.
-There are health benefits to meditation such as reducing stress and anxiety through lowering your heart rate and clearing your mind of worries.
-There are also spiritual benefits such as creating clarity within yourself by aligning your subconscious and conscious minds together; assisting you in establishing congruence and authenticity.
+Meditation has health benefits, such as reducing stress and anxiety through lowering your heart rate and clearing your mind of worries.
+There are also spiritual benefits, such as creating clarity within yourself by aligning your subconscious and conscious minds, assisting you in establishing congruence and authenticity.

 While there are many practices, there are 4 primary types of meditation.
-There are also 3 categories known as focused (concentration), open monitoring with the third being mindfulness which acts as a bridge for the previous two.
+There are also 3 categories known as focused (concentration) and open monitoring, with the third being mindfulness, which acts as a bridge for the previous two.

 1. Transcendental Meditation

-Transcendental Meditation is a form of mantra meditation which falls into the category of focused meditations.
-A mantra is a word, sound or utterance that acts as the focus point of Transcendental Meditation.
-An example of an utterance you may already be familiar with is ‘Om’.
-This type of meditation falls within the category of focused mediation and has become increasingly popular in recent years.
+Transcendental Meditation is a form of mantra meditation that falls into the category of focused meditation.
+A mantra is a word, sound, or utterance that acts as the focus point of Transcendental Meditation.
+An example of an utterance you may already know is ‘Om.’
+This type of meditation falls within the category of focused meditation and has become increasingly popular in recent years.

 There are different purposes for the mantra in this form of mediation.
-Because Transcendental Meditation is a focused meditation, it allows for the practitioner to focus upon the mantra itself as an object.
-This in turn assists with removing the clutter of adjacent thoughts that crowd the mind bringing consciousness to the present.
-Also to note, this is the more broadly used mantra meditation technique but it actually stems from Vedic Meditation.
+Transcendental Meditation is a focused meditation, allowing the practitioner to focus on the mantra as an object.
+This, in turn, assists with removing the clutter of adjacent thoughts that crowd the mind, bringing consciousness to the present.
+Also to note, this is the more broadly used mantra meditation technique, but it stems from Vedic Meditation.

 2. Mindfulness Meditation

-Utilizing breath as a focal point also develops the awareness and state of consciousness that Mindfulness Meditation provides.
+Utilizing breath as a focal point also develops the awareness and state of consciousness that mindfulness meditation provides.
 In this instance, the practitioner focuses on their breathing.
-By paying attention to the flow of air both in and out of the lungs, as well as the pause in between, a state of being present is developed.
+A state of being present is developed by paying attention to the flow of air both in and out of the lungs and the pause in between.

-In either cases, random thoughts will no doubt invade the mind of the practitioner, when this occurs, a simple technique called ‘note-ing’ can be applied, which is simply to observe the thought, lightly acknowledge it and refocus the mind on either the breath of body.
+In either case, random thoughts will no doubt invade the practitioner’s mind; when this occurs, a simple technique called ‘note-ing’ can be applied: observe the thought, lightly acknowledge it, and refocus the mind on either the breath or body.

-Utilizing this technique the practitioner develops a strength of focus that can be summoned for calming the mind from racing thoughts in the future.
-It also brings a state of consciousness allowing for the practitioner to be an observer to emotions when they should arise.
+Utilizing this technique, the practitioner develops a strength of focus that can be summoned to calm the mind from racing thoughts in the future.
+It also brings a state of consciousness, allowing the practitioner to observe emotions when they should arise.

 3. Zen Meditation

 Zen Meditation, also known as Zazen, literally means “seated meditation.”
-This type of mediation falls within the category of open monitoring meditation.
-As mentioned earlier, Mindfulness Meditation is the first state of Zen Meditation.
-With that said, Zen Meditation begins with focused meditation and then maneuvers into a state of open monitoring.
+This type of meditation falls within the category of open monitoring meditation.
+Zen Meditation begins with focused meditation and then maneuvers into a state of open monitoring.

-The purpose of Zen Meditation is to create an awareness of self independent of judgement and thought; objective reality.
+The purpose of Zen Meditation is to create an awareness of independent judgment, thought, and objective reality.
 There are three progressions or stages within Zen Meditation.
-The first is the creation of presence through Mindfulness.
+The first is the creation of presence through mindfulness.
 The second is the creation of introspection (Koan) by allowing the consciousness to emerge freely.
-The third state is to observe the consciousness without judgement (Shikantaza).
+The third state is to observe the consciousness without judgment (Shikantaza).

-The most obvious benefit of Zen Meditation is the ability to become an objective observer and consciously become aware of our true selves without judgement.
+The most apparent benefit of Zen meditation is the ability to become an objective observer and consciously become aware of our true selves without judgment.
 Think back a time when you saw two friends arguing, both insisting on their point of view and you observed as a disinterested third party.
 What we do with that knowledge is up to us.

 4. Movement Meditation

-The most common form of Movement Meditation you are already likely aware of is yoga.
-While this is the most common western form (common in the West now but learned from the East) of Movement Meditation there are other varieties of Movement Meditation that stretch back (pun intended) thousands of years.
+The most common form of movement meditation you are likely aware of is yoga.
+While this is the most common Western form (common in the West now but learned from the East) of movement meditation, other varieties of movement meditation stretch back (pun intended) thousands of years.
 One of the oldest forms of this type of meditation is QiGong.
-‘Qi’, in Chinese means energy and ‘Gong’ means work.
+‘Qi’, in Chinese, means energy, and ‘Gong’ means work.
 This is not only a work of the body but a work of the energy through and around the body.

 Final Thoughts on the 4 Types of Meditation

-As with all things, practice will improve your meditation technique which will in turn improve your well-being.
-It’s of benefit to you to begin with as little as 5 minutes a day.
-Many seasoned practitioners will meditation between 15 – 20 minutes twice a day.
-Consistency is also important.
-We wish you good health, a strong mind and a true spirit on your journey!
+As with all things, practice will improve your beginner meditation technique, which will, in turn, improve your well-being.
+It’s beneficial to begin with as little as 5 minutes a day.
+Many seasoned practitioners will meditate between 15 – 20 minutes twice a day.
+Consistency is also essential.
+We wish you good health, a strong mind, and a steadfast spirit on your journey!

 (If you are looking for a more religious take on meditation, you might want to look into Taoist meditation!)